QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 [here](https://www.graphviz.org/download/)
 ```

-+++ {"user_expressions": []}

 ## Overview

-This lecture continues our journey in Markov chains.
+This lecture continues on from our {doc}`earlier lecture on Markov chains
+<markov_chains_I>`.

-Specifically, we will introduce irreducibility and ergodicity, and how they connect to stationarity.
+Specifically, we will introduce the concepts of irreducibility and ergodicity, and see how they connect to stationarity.

-Irreducibility is a concept that describes the ability of a Markov chain to move between any two states in the system.
+Irreducibility describes the ability of a Markov chain to move between any two states in the system.

 Ergodicity is a sample path property that describes the behavior of the system over long periods of time.

-The concepts of irreducibility and ergodicity are closely related to the idea of stationarity.
+As we will see,

-An irreducible Markov chain guarantees the existence of a unique stationary distribution, while an ergodic Markov chain ensures that the system eventually reaches its stationary distribution, regardless of its initial state.
+* an irreducible Markov chain guarantees the existence of a unique stationary distribution, while
+* an ergodic Markov chain generates time series that satisfy a version of the
+  law of large numbers.

 Together, these concepts provide a foundation for understanding the long-term behavior of Markov chains.